4d/docs/website/translated_docs/es/ViewPro/method-list.md

 <!-- END REF -->

 #### Descripción
-The `VP Find` command <!-- REF #_method_.VP Find.Summary -->searches the *rangeObj* for the *searchValue*<!-- END REF -->.
+The `VP Find` command<!-- REF #_method_.VP Find.
+Summary -->searches the *rangeObj* for the *searchValue*<!-- END REF -->.
 Optional parameters can be used to refine the search and/or replace any results found.

 In the *rangeObj* parameter, pass an object containing a range to search.

 The *searchValue* parameter lets you pass the text to search for within the *rangeObj*.

 You can pass the optional *searchCondition* parameter to specify how the search is performed.
-The following properties are supported:
+Se soportan las siguientes propiedades:

 | Propiedad   | Tipo     | Descripción                                                                                                                                                                                                          |